aham-oudeis/Training/launch_school/Programming_Foundations/Notes/written_assessment.md

 * the local variable `counter` is initialized in `line 3` to `0` .
 * the local variable `sum` is initialized in `line 4` to `0` .
 * in `line 6` we invoke the `loop` method and pass in the `do..end` block within which we reassign the value of `sum` by adding each element of `arr`.
-* we break the loop when it iterates through the array `arr`
+* we break the loop when it is done iterating through the array `arr`
 * At this point, the value of `sum` is `10`.

 This demonstrates the concept of variable scoping, especially, the idea that the local variable initialized outside the block is accessible inside the block.